 Comprehensive Overview

 Now, imagine two water molecules approaching each other.
-The slightly positive hydrogen atom of one water molecule is attracted to the slightly negative oxygen atom of the other.
+Also, the slightly positive hydrogen atom of one water molecule is attracted to the slightly negative oxygen atom of the other.
 In rare instances, this attraction can be so strong that the hydrogen atom, essentially a proton, detaches from its original oxygen atom and forms a covalent bond with the oxygen atom of the second water molecule.
 This is not a clean break; the proton is essentially "donated" to the other water molecule.

 When a water molecule accepts a proton (H⁺), it gains a positive charge and transforms into a hydronium ion (H₃O⁺).
 Simultaneously, the water molecule that lost the proton becomes a hydroxide ion (OH⁻), carrying a negative charge.
 This dynamic equilibrium is represented by the following equation: